-Be familiar with names of CPR-certified personnel and where located.
+Names of CPR-certified personnel and where located.
 Plan for field trips: Trained personnel must take the epinephrine auto-injector on all field trips in which the student is participating.
 Make sure phone is close by if needed.
 Keep epinephrine at room temperature.